ikomi22/BASIC-PROJECTS/README.md

 Contributing

 I welcome contributions and feedback.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Contributions are subject to the guidelines outlined in the CONTRIBUTING.md file.

 Contact

 You can reach me via email at wondermike31@gmail.com.
 You can also connect with me on LinkedIn and Twitter.